diceone/diceone/README.md

 ## I'm a Husband, k8s Architect, Administrator, Developer and Agile Coach!!

 - 🌱 I’m currently learning everything 🤣
-- 🥅 2022 Goals: More Automation!
+- 🥅 2023 Goals: More Automation and AI!
 Building the cloud; Learnning new technology!
 - ⚡ Fun fact: I love producing music!

 ### Connect with me: